 “When the conscious mind expands to embrace deeper levels of thinking, the thought wave becomes more powerful and results in added energy and intelligence.” – Maharishi Mahesh Yogi

 Now for various reasons I moved away from T.M. and studied various styles of meditation and came across various mantras.
-I choose to practise and teach only the most simple and easy.
+I choose to practice and teach different styles of meditation.
 But here are a few you might find helpful.

 Traditional Meditation Mantras